What I Do

 Non-Engineering Work

-Through these experiences, I learned the power of an algorithm, usually in the form of a simple task set or a recipe.
-I also learned to act with both urgency and intention, leveraging machine time to do work that couldn’t be automated and adjusting priorities on the fly as new orders came in or emergencies arose.
+Through these experiences, I learned the power of an algorithm, usually in the form of a simple task set or a recipe, and how that power can be used in training.
+I also learned to leverage machine time for work that couldn’t be automated and to adjust priorities on the fly, which in turn made me better at foreseeing business needs and staying ahead of potential problems.
+In short, I learned to be both present and patient, to recognize the difference between a surprise hitch and a systematic issue.

 My Creative History